microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 | 1   | 0   | 1
 | 1   | 1   | ~Q

 The reset lines in this implementation operate asynchronously - if the line is high, then Q immediately goes to 0.
-In the cell, one of the lines (A or B) is used as a clock line while the other is used as the input to set and clear the flip-flop, as shown below.
+In the CLC, one of the input lines (A or B) is used as a clock line while the other is used as the input to set and clear the flip-flop, as shown below.

 ![CLC Implementation](./images/CLC_Implementation.png)